ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 `{m:link AQL expression AQL expression}`

 The first [AQL expression](https://www.eclipse.org/acceleo/documentation/aql.html) id the identifier and the second one is the text to display.
+If you want to use a variable named 'link' you can use an extra space after 'm:'.

 #### User Documentation ([example](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/userDoc/nominal))